samanvitha-k/samanvitha-k.github.io/README.md

-A Portfolio Website Created Using HTML, CSS and Javascript
+A  Personal Portfolio Website Created Using HTML, CSS and Javascript